brillout/awesome-universal-rendering/readme.md

   A headless browser crawls your website, executes the website's JavaScript, and generates HTML upon the resulting DOM.
   Instead of using a headless browser, some pre-renderers directly render your pages to HTML.
-- **Static Site Generators**
+- **Static Site Generators (SSG)**
   <br/>
   A static website is a website that doesn't have any server code:
   The website is composed of static browser assets only (HTML, CSS, JavaScript, images, ...).
   Some generators can directly render views to HTML:
   When your website is built, each page is rendered to a HTML file that includes all the page's content.
   <br/>
-  If your content may only change at deploy-time, then using a Static Site Generator is an option.
+  If your content may only change at deploy-time, then using a SSG is an option.

 <br/>